 My vision of a leisurely stroll around the galleries followed by a giant Sunday lunch in the centre’s impressive cafe was abruptly blown apart by a trip to the glass making workshop.

 Perhaps I should have read the blurb properly.
-I thought we were booked in to watch a bunch of experts demonstrating the fine art of shaping and crafting glass into charming vases and paper weights.
+I thought we were booked in to watch a bunch of experts demonstrating the fine art of crafting glass into charming vases and paper weights.

 Gazing into the display cupboard of beautiful designer glassware, I was surprised to hear our group being called in to the studio for some ‘flame work’.